vrao423/CustomDynamicTypeFont/README.md

 #### Code

-You can assign a custom font to any font property like this:
+After importing UIFont+RSCustom.h in the necessary file, you can assign a custom font to any font property like this:

      self.labelBody.font = [UIFont customFontForTextStyle:UIFontTextStyleBody];

 Unfortunately, this font will not automatically update if the user updates their preferred text size after you have already set the font.
-Thus, you can listen for UIContentSizeCategoryDidChangeNotification in case this unlikely event occurs.
+You need to observe for UIContentSizeCategoryDidChangeNotification in case this unlikely event occurs.

 in viewDidLoad/WillAppear/DidAppear add